Challenge Center FAQs

 Is it safe?

 Physical and emotional safety is our number one priority.
-The Peak Adventures Challenge Center is fully compliant with all current Association for Challenge Course Technology (ACCT) standards and undergoes an annual inspection from an ACCT Professional Vendor Member in addition to daily inspections from Peak Adventures staff members.
-Our staff receives extensive training to be able to deliver quality programming and recognize potential hazards before they become an issue.
-We proactively teach all of our participants to make good decisions regarding their involvement as well as cultivating a culture where participants support one another.
+The Peak Adventures Challenge Center fully complies with all current Association for Challenge Course Technology (ACCT) standards.
+It undergoes an annual inspection by an ACCT professional vendor member and daily inspections by Peak Adventures staff members.
+Our staff receives extensive training to deliver quality programming and recognize potential hazards before they become an issue.
+We proactively teach all of our participants to make good decisions regarding their involvement and cultivate a culture where participants support one another.

 What if it is raining?